UX/UI Case Study

 Add min/max item limits for silo items so players can maintain a healthy stock of important resources.

-With this update, players could control how many of a resource could be used in automated crafting by setting a min limit.
-In addition, setting a max would prevent a single silo filling up a single item being overproduced.
+With this update, players could control how many of a resource could be used in automated crafting by setting a minimum limit.
+In addition, setting a max would prevent a single silo from filling up with a single item.

 Going further

-Adding filters and min/max values for filtered items was a great quality of life improvement for players, but an even better solution would be to set smart filters and item limits based on what items are being crafted via automation in the same work areas as a silo.
-I had concepts for how to achieve this that were unfortunately too expensive to include prior to release.
+Adding filters and min/max values for filtered items was a great quality-of-life improvement for players, but an even better solution would be to set smart filters and item limits based on what items are being crafted via automation in the same work areas as a silo.
+These ideas were too costly to implement and would have pushed out my release timeline.

 Next Case Study: